 MEDIATION

 A Divorce Mediator is an independent, neutral, third party who works with your spouse and you to help facilitate a domestic relations agreement.
 The mediator does not represent either person.
-The mediator helps your spouse or co-parent and you talk to one another in constructive terms and come up with a settlement that you both can accept.
+The mediator helps your spouse or co-parent and you, the client, talk to one another in constructive terms and construct a settlement that is acceptable to both parties.

-Divorce mediators are typically attorneys, financial planners, mental health professionals or other professionals who have specialized training in both divorce and mediation.
-The mediator’s purpose is to help you brainstorm ideas, reframe your issues, effectively communicate and come up with creative settlements that satisfy both your spouse or co-parent and your wants and needs.
+Divorce mediators are usually attorneys, financial planners, mental health professionals or other professionals who have specialized training in both divorce and mediation.
+The mediator’s purpose is to help brainstorm ideas, reframe issues, dialogue effectively, and proactively come up with creative settlements that satisfy both spouse or co-parent and, most importantly, the client’s wants and needs.

-For Divorce Mediation to work properly both people have to agree to full disclosure of your financial information.
-You both have to produce all the documents, need to show your income, expenses and assets.
-After full disclosure, you will work with the other person and sit down with the mediator and come up with creative options to resolve the issues.
+For Divorce Mediation to work properly, both parties must agree to the full disclosure of their respective financial information, that is, both parties must produce all the documents that show income, expenses and assets.
+After full disclosure, the parties will then sit down with the mediator and work to come up with creative options to resolve the remaining issues.

 WHY USE DIVORCE MEDIATION?

-A Mediator can help your spouse or co-parent and you come up with an agreement that you can both live with.
-If you could negotiate directly and effectively with your spouse or co-parent, you wouldn’t need a Mediator.
+A Mediator can help your spouse or co-parent and you draw up an agreement that you can both live with.
+If you could negotiate directly and effectively with your spouse or co-parent, you would not need a Mediator.
 If you go straight to court, you may not like the judge’s decisions.
 Mediation allows you to negotiate with your spouse or co-parent in a safe environment.
-It allows you to be creative with your family’s individualized needs.
-You can even make deals in mediation that no judge would ever order in court.
+It allows you to be creative with your family’s individualized needs, and it is possible to make deals in mediation that no judge would ever order in court.